RapidsAtHKUST/UNIPAR/README.md

 # UNIPAR
-UNItig construction in PARallel for de novo assembly with CPUs and GPUs
+**UNI**tig construction in **PAR**allel for de novo assembly

+UNIPAR is a fast assembly tool that use De Bruijn graph based algorithms to assemble short sequencing reads to long unitigs.
+It uses both CPUs and GPUs to run in parallel, and scales to multiple computer nodes in a cluster.

 ## Pre-requisites: